VirtusDomo/VirtusDomo/README.md

 - 👋 Hi, I’m @VirtusDomo!
 - 👀 I’m interested in Website Development, since I'm working on my personal site.
-- 🌱 I’m currently learning HTML, CSS, Javascript, Node JS, and Python
+- 🌱 I’m currently learning Tensorflow
 - 💞️ I’m looking to collaborate on Website and AI Development
 - 📫 How to reach me https://www.linkedin.com/in/jamesanyabine/